-Presidential candidate Bernie Sanders made a big deal about making college free during this past election.
+Presidential candidate Bernie Sanders made a big deal about college being free during this past election.
 What most people don’t realize is that college in the US is already free, but not the way Bernie sees it.
-I went to college free: from my BS, to my MBA, through my Ph.D. – FREE.
+Many colleges give away free money in the form of merit-based scholarships, need-based aid, and opportunity funding.
+Additionally, there are actually free colleges in the US- you won’t pay a dime to go if you get in.
+I went to college for free: from my BS, to my MBA, through my Ph.D. – FREE.
 My daughter goes to college for … FREE, and my wife graduated from Harvard for … (almost) FREE.
-Over the last 12 months, I’ve helped over 100 students go to college for … FREE.
+Over the last 12 months, I’ve helped over 1000 students go to college for … FREE.

 The difference is that politicians see college as an entitlement paid by the government.
 I went to college for FREE using the “free market, capitalist, work for yourself” way.
 I did it through good grades, high test scores, and seeking opportunities for money for college.
 There are ways to do it… go to college free from College of the Ozarks to Harvard University; there are ways to go FREE.

 The free market has already provided mechanisms to go to college free, without a bigger federal bureaucracy controlling college education.
 You just have to do what college-bound students are supposed to do – work hard, get good grades, and get high test scores.
 Many colleges are happy to give you scholarships if you are a good student.